Heineken USA Spotlights LEED Gold Certification

-Heineken USA has released its 2011 Sustainability Report, which outlines the beer importer's progress in regard to its "Brewing a Better Future" initiative -- including the bestowal of LEED gold certification for the company's recently renovated corporate headquarters in White Plains, N.Y.
+WHITE PLAINS, N.Y. -- Heineken USA released its 2011 Sustainability Report, which outlines the beer importer's progress last year in regards to its "Brewing a Better Future" initiative.
+Among the accomplishments noted in the report is the bestowal of LEED gold certification for the company's recently renovated corporate headquarters in White Plains, N.Y.

-"We maintain a long view and seriously consider how our business treats our communities and neighbors,” noted Heineken USA president and CEO Dolf van den Brink, who added that the company was committed to building on the ‘Brewing a Better Future’ platform.”
+"We maintain a long view and seriously consider how our business treats our communities and neighbors," Heineken USA President and CEO Dolf van den Brink stated, adding that the company remains committed to building upon its "Brewing a Better Future" platform.

-"At Heineken USA, we lead 20 programs that by 2020 will bring our words 'Brewing a Better Future' to life in partnership with our key stakeholders," said Stacey Tank, the company’s SVP and chief corporate relations officer.
+"At Heineken USA, we lead 20 programs that by 2020 will bring our words 'Brewing a Better Future' to life in partnership with our key stakeholders," said Stacey Tank, senior vice president and chief corporate relations officer.
 "These 20 programs demonstrate our values and commitment to people and society."